Repo

 }

-You may prefer to make your workspaces responsible for loading environment variables.
-This approach is more flexible, if you don't mind the extra configuration overhead in your package.json scripts.
+You may prefer to make your workspaces responsible for loading their own environment variables.
+This approach is more flexible and gives better results if you don't mind the extra configuration overhead in your package.json scripts.

 To use this strategy: